mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 ```

-The first two lines created a linear equation in 2D space with 50 between [0,100].
-In the last two lines, we added noise or randomness, so our y coordinates don't follow a straight line.
-X coordinates are the same for both samples.
+The first two lines created a linear equation in 2D space with 50 data point between [0,100].
+In the last two lines, we added noise or randomness, so our y coordinates don’t follow a straight line.
+X coordinates are the same for both samples. y_2 would be in out case the predicted value.

-With this small sample, we want to simulate a real case where our model does is not perfect.
-As a side note, we don't want something that is 100% accurate.
-This is an indication of overwriting.
-It means that our model won't have good results against novel data.
+With this small sample, we want to simulate a real case where our model is not perfect.
+As a side note, we don’t want something that is 100% accurate.
+This is an indication of overfitting.
+It means that our model won’t have good results against new data.

+The Machine-Learning errors can be calculated with Python or by using Scikit-learn.

+Scikit-learn is a scientific library most commonly used in Machine-Learning.

 The Machine-Learning errors can be calculated with Python or by using Scikit-learn.
 [Scikit-learn](https://scikit-learn.org/stable/index.html) a scientific library most commonly used in Machine-Learning.